LankyBox01/Boxys_chat/README.md

 # How to contact me
+To *contact me*, please:
-Firstly, go to the discussions tab.
+- Go to the discussions tab.
-Second, create a new discussion.
+- Create a new discussion.
-And third, wait for me to respond.
+- Wait for me to respond.

+### If i don't respond
+If you do not get a response from me, until the next week, please make another discussion.